Rehost-Startup/template-static-site/README.md

 ```
 Here, replace `<username>` with your Rehost Username, and `<team_name>` with the name of a team you created.

-3. On your VM instance, create a new file named `rehostmachine.yml` with the following content:

-Next, run `rh machine up` to connect your VM instance to Rehost.
+3. On your VM instance, run `rh machine up` to connect your VM instance to Rehost.
+Enter a new machine name when prompted.

 4. Finally, run the following command on local machine to deploy the project:
 ```